mincasurong/Admittance-Control-Simulink/README.md

 ## Admittance Control

 Admittance control is a robotic control strategy where the robot adjusts its motion in response to external forces.
 It is particularly useful in applications where the robot interacts with dynamic and unpredictable environments.

-### Key Features

-- **Smooth Interaction**: Ensures smooth and compliant interactions between the robot and its environment.
-- **Parameter Initialization**: Easy initialization of parameters through MATLAB scripts.
-- **Result Visualization**: Plots the results of the simulation for analysis.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.